Sri Lanka - Country Commercial Guide

 Telecommunications/Electronics

 International direct dialing and cellular telephones are widely available.
 Mobile phones with GSM roaming facilities and wireless communication devices can be used in Sri Lanka.
 Sri Lanka has 4G LTE internet network available in the capital Colombo and major cities.
-International mail and courier services (including FedEx, UPS and DHL) are also available.
-A number of local providers offer Internet and e-mail services.
+International mail and courier services (including FedEx, UPS, and DHL) are also available.
+Several local providers offer internet and e-mail services.
 Because the phone-line quality varies, connections are sometimes unreliable.

 Power outages are more common outside of Colombo, especially in rural areas.